ingadhoc/product/product_pricelist/README.rst

 This modules add a new field on producs sales tab that shows price for that product for every pricelist.

-It also moves sale price related fields to this tab.
+On installation it also changes sale pricelist option to "Advanced pricing based on formula "

 Installation